-You will need the written consent of the person you are caring for before the team can talk with you about their care.
+You will need the written consent of the person you are caring for before the team can talk with you about their care when they are not present.
 This consent and your contact details should be formally recorded in the individual’s case file.

-Caring can be a very difficult role and can challenge your own wellbeing.
+Caring can be a very difficult role that can challenge your own physical and emotional wellbeing.
 Respite care is available to give you a break.
 It can sometimes be given in your home, or the person you are caring for may be admitted to a respite care centre, residential aged care facility or, in some cases, a hospital or palliative care unit (hospice).

 Some carers avoid using respite care because they feel guilty or concerned about leaving the person they are caring for.
 However, it is important to look after your own health – by taking a break, you will probably find that you can continue your caring role more effectively.

 It’s a good idea to start looking into respite services before you actually need them.
 Talk to your doctor or the palliative care team about what services are available and how you can access them.
 Commonwealth Respite and Carelink Centres can also provide information on local carer support services, respite options and other support that may suit your needs.
 Call 1800 052 222 during business hours or call 1800 059 059 for emergency respite support outside business hours.